-Although scientists and clinicians still do not fully understand what COVID-19 does to a patient several facts have emerged over the last 6 months that at least allows us to speculate, or for the scientists hypothesise what is happening.
+Although scientists and clinicians still do not fully understand what COVID-19 does to a patient, several facts have emerged over the last six months that at least allows us to speculate, or for the scientists hypothesise, what is happening.

-It appears when first infected with the virus patients suffer no symptoms (asymptomatic) for the first 48 to 72 hours.
-During this period they are contagious and capable of spreading the infection to others.
-After this initial lag phase, the patient then progresses down one of two paths, either they remain asymptomatic or they develop a cough and fever which may require them taking to their beds as with flu.
+It appears that when first infected with the virus, patients suffer no symptoms (asymptomatic) for the first 48 to 72 hours.
+During this period, they are contagious and capable of spreading the infection to others.
+After this initial lag phase, the patient then progresses down one of two paths: either they remain asymptomatic or they develop a cough and fever, which may require them taking to their beds as with flu.

-The patients who remain symptom-free pose a large threat to the rest of the population, as they tend to carry on with normal life; unaware that they are passing on the virus to people they meet; on the bus, at the shops, at work, in the park etc. Identifying these carriers is difficult and requires backtracing from patients who develop symptoms.
+The patients who remain symptom-free pose a large threat to the rest of the population, as they tend to carry on with normal life.
+They are unaware that they are passing on the virus to people they meet: on the bus, at the shops, at work, in the park, etc. Identifying these carriers is difficult and requires backtracing from patients who develop symptoms.

 When a human body becomes infected several distinct but interactive defence systems are activated.
-These include the coagulation system; the immune system both cellular and chemical, the complement system (a system which can puncture bacteria) and a little known or understood system called the Kinin-Kallikrein system, which controls inflammation, blood pressure control, coagulation and pain.
-All of these systems are delicately controlled by a series of activators or inhibitors which work through a series of positive and negative feedback loops to by and large maintain the status quo for the body to continue to function.
+These include the coagulation system; the immune system both cellular and chemical; the complement system (a system that can puncture bacteria); and a little known or understood system called the Kinin-Kallikrein system, which controls inflammation, blood pressure control, coagulation, and pain.
+All of these systems are delicately controlled by a series of activators or inhibitors that work through a series of positive and negative feedback loops to by and large maintain the status quo for the body to continue to function.

-The activation loop of Cytokine production appears to have had a major inhibitor removed.
-The known inhibitor is Angiotensin Converting Enzyme which is known to be impaired by COVID-19 infection.
-The difference in whether patients develop the second stage of the condition the non-respiratory stage may be down to how many ACE receptors are damaged by the virus before the patient recovers from the first phase.
+The activation loop of cytokine production appears to have had a major inhibitor removed.
+The known inhibitor is angiotensin converting enzyme (ACE), which is known to be impaired by COVID-19 infection.
+The difference in whether patients develop the second stage of the condition, the non-respiratory stage, may be down to how many ACE receptors are damaged by the virus before the patient recovers from the first phase.

 What does this mean for COVID-19 patients?
-Scientists are convinced that SARS Cov-2 infects humans by being pulled in to the epithelial cells which line the airways into and including the lungs.
-This happens because the protein coat of the virus happens to have either the same or a similar sequence of amino acids to human angiotensin converting enzyme (ACE).
-The epithelial cells have a sequence of amino acids which causes ACE to stick to it, called ACE receptors.
-When the virus is inhaled if it comes in contact with a free ACE receptor it binds and enters the cell.
-Once inside the cell the virus takes over the cells reproductive capacity and millions of new viral particles are produced.
-The epithelial cells burst and die releasing these millions of virus particles to both bind to more epithelial cells and to be exhaled by the patient to possibly infect other humans.
+Scientists are convinced that SARS Cov-2 infects humans by being pulled in to the epithelial cells that line the airways into and including the lungs.
+This happens because the protein coat of the virus happens to have either the same or a similar sequence of amino acids to human ACE.
+The epithelial cells have a sequence of amino acids that causes ACE to stick to them, called ACE receptors.
+When the virus is inhaled, if it comes in contact with a free ACE receptor, it binds and enters the cell.
+Once inside the cell the virus takes over the cell’s reproductive capacity and millions of new viral particles are produced.
+The epithelial cells burst and die, releasing these millions of virus particles to both bind to more epithelial cells and to be exhaled by the patient to possibly infect other humans.

-Bradykinin is a potent activator of several cellular and humoral systems, leading to vasodilation (enlarging of the blood vessels) which causes a drop in blood pressure, porous blood vessels which lead to fluids leaking from the blood into the tissues, including the lungs, activation of the white cells to defend against infection, including monocytes, neutrophils and lymphocytes.
+Bradykinin is a potent activator of several cellular and humoral systems.
+These lead to vasodilation (enlarging of the blood vessels), which causes a drop in blood pressure; porous blood vessels, which lead to fluids leaking from the blood into the tissues, including the lungs; and activation of the white cells to defend against infection, including monocytes, neutrophils, and lymphocytes.

 How does this create a second COVID-19 condition?
-A majority of patients that die from COVID-19 infection do so because of multiple blood clots in various organs including the lung, brain and liver.
+A majority of patients that die from COVID-19 infection do so because of multiple blood clots in various organs, including the lung, brain, and liver.
 These patients have been shown to have levels of the coagulation factor fibrinogen 10 times normal.
-They have also been found to have increased levels of the clotting marker D-Dimer which is only raised when a clot has occurred within the body.
-Bradykinin is produced by the initial activation of the clotting system which can be activated both by the release of a substance caused tissue factor which is found in high concentrations in lung tissue.
-Release of tissue factor can be expected when lungs are damaged for example when a virus destroys the cells.
-Coagulation is also activated when neutrophils are activated to defend against infections because they contain a procoagulant which is released both upon activation and their destruction.
-Another interesting fact is that fibrinogen production is stimulated by activated monocytes which are found in the liver tissue where fibrinogen is produced.
+They have also been found to have increased levels of the clotting marker D-Dimer, which is only raised when a clot has occurred within the body.
+Bradykinin is produced by the initial activation of the clotting system, which can be activated both by the release of a substance-caused tissue factor that is found in high concentrations in lung tissue.
+Release of tissue factor can be expected when lungs are damaged, for example, when a virus destroys the cells.
+Coagulation is also activated when neutrophils are activated to defend against infections because they contain a procoagulant that is released both upon activation and their destruction.
+Another interesting fact is that fibrinogen production is stimulated by activated monocytes, which are found in the liver tissue where fibrinogen is produced.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.